Apposite245/lmstudio-vision/README.md

 - [LM Studio](https://lmstudio.ai/) with the local server enabled
 - A vision-capable model loaded in LM Studio (e.g. LLaVA, Qwen-VL, Phi-3-vision) when using image input
 - Any model when using text-only mode
-I wanted a node that supported LMstudio as a backend with vision capabilities.
-Most other nodes are part of massive node packs or have too many extraneous features built in.

-No support will be offered if you choose to use this node, nor will there be updates or new features (most likely).

 ## Installation